sidmaddy09/Retail_Sales_VIz/README.md

 This project was created to demonstrate front-end development skills using modern technologies like React, Redux, and Recharts.
 It addresses the following requirements:

-*   Comapre to a provided mockup (not included in this README but assumed to be the design guide).
+*   Comapre to a provided mockup .
 *   Data fetching from a JSON file (stubbed API call).
 *   Implementation of a line chart using Recharts.
 *   Use of React and Redux best practices and patterns.